AritroSaha10/ReliefExchange-ICS4U/DIR_OUTLINE.md

 **backend**
-  - endpoints: Contians the endpoint functions for post and get.
+  - endpoints: Endpoints are functions used to send information to the frontend, in other words they handle HTTP requests.
+This directory contains functions that the endpoint functions for post and get.
 The get endpoints is where you send get requests to, and the post endpoint is where you send the post requests to.
   - globals: Contains the configurations for firebase
   - helpers:This contains all of the functions used in the backend, for example add_donation, to help the endpoint add a donation
   - types: contains the structs (similar to classes) of donation and user-data